saddington/yen-handbook/README.md

 In short, we want to walk-the-walk and not just talk-the-talk when it comes to organizational health!

-Consequently, this WIP ("Work in Progress") repository will contain most (but certaintly not all) of the current organizational policies that we use at Yen.
+Consequently, this WIP ("Work in Progress") repository will contain most (but certainly not all) of the current organizational policies that we use at Yen.
 It's not perfect just as the founders of Yen and our growing team are not perfect.
 Rather, we want it to be an open dialogue and representation of who we are today and who we want to be in the future.

 It's the starting block rather than the finish line.